 Boa Vista, a city forgotten in the corner of Brazil.
 Engulfed by the Amazon and with temperatures hovering around 30 degrees year round.
-But this jungle city has become a number one destination.
+But this Amazonian city has become a number one destination.
 That is, it is now the the epicenter of the arrival of Venezuelan refugees in Brazil.

 They come by bus or driving and finish their route on foot.
 Most carrying everything they have with them and, as with many refugees around the world, leaving behind desperately unlivable lives and bearing the burden of creating a new one from scratch.

-Nowadays, there entails a stalemate between Nicolás Maduro’s (the President) government and well… the rest of the world.
+Nowadays, there prevails a stalemate between Nicolás Maduro’s (the President) government and well… the rest of the world.
 Maduro blames imperialist interference of the US and European countries for the ongoing economic crisis since 2014.
 One that worsens with the economic sanctions that have been imposed on the country due to the lack of a “democratic government.”

 The Venezuelan government is getting increasingly desperate, stamping down on opposition, and approaching now their 3rd elections this year.
 Many doubt the legitimacy of the elections, believing it to be an excuse to dig their claws in further to authority.

 As a result, Venezuela has empty food stores, severe lack of medicines and hyperinflation.
 Citizens are basically working for nothing and spending everything on the scarce supplies that are left.
 A food crisis in a country that suffers from neither droughts nor “civil war.”

 Though Brazil has not yet received the same pressure as neighboring Colombia, who has born brute of the majority of Venezuelan refugees, the state of Roraima, with Boa Vista as capital is asking for federal help.